jbm-logo

-We’ve chosen to write this article so that those who have suffered or are currently suffering from a drug addiction might have a better understanding of what it will be like to apply for a life insurance policy with such a “pre-existing” condition.
+That’s why we’ve chosen to write this article.
+We hope that those who have suffered or are currently suffering from drug addiction can gain a better understanding of what it will be like to apply for a life insurance policy with this “pre-existing” condition.
+Furthermore, we understand that many individuals are also concerned about their loved ones who are struggling with addiction.
+So, we’ll provide some information about what they can do to help their loved ones secure a life insurance policy for themselves.

 With that said…